Departments & Organizations

 Her clinical experience includes CT, US, MSK and Body MRI, PACS and voice-recognition; in-house nighthawk service covering multiple, high-volume hospitals, nuclear medicine (including cardiac and PET), women’s breast imaging and interventions and US and CT guided interventional procedures in highly respected, high-volume private practices, private tele-radiology practice, and military and VA hospitals .Dr.
 Wruble had previously served in private radiology practices in the Minneapolis and District of Columbia areas, moving with family requirements.
 Before that, she was a physician in the United States Army

 Dr. Wruble is a graduate of Williams College and the New York College of Osteopathic Medicine.
 She served in the United States Army Medical Corps, including a tour as a general medical officer at the 43rd Mash, Korea, and completed her internship and residency at the Walter Reed Army Medical Center in Washington D.C,.
 She subsequently accepted a fellowship in body imaging at the Georgetown University Medical Center.
 She retired from the Army with rank of major.

 In her non-professional hours, Dr. Wruble is a guitarist .
-She has a substantial interest in women’s issues and sports medicine.
+Other substantial interests include interest in women’s issues, story telling and sports medicine.
 She is a triathlete, road cyclist and marathoner who has participated in challenging events , including the Mt.
 Washington bike race, Tough Mudder and the 132 mile six-gap bike climb in Vermiont.
 She is married with two children and the stepmother of three others.